MagdalenaJasmine/city_innovate_form_builder/README.md

 -Disadvantages
     - Easy to fall into the trap of viewing everything as a module.
 It takes a while to get used to the categories
 #### Tailwind
- -Tailwind provides a series of pre-written classes to work with.
+ - Tailwind provides a series of pre-written classes to work with.
 These classes are utility CSS, meaning many small, single-purpose classes that are assembled en masse to create an overall visual effect.
 - Advantages:
     - Utility CSS classes are easy to toggle and manage via JavaScript.
     - Instead of declaring lots of BEM classes that you reuse, you just style each element independently using utility classes, like bg-white for a white       background or text-lg for 18px font.